Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Currently serving as guest scientist with IMDEA Energy and Universidad Rey Juan Carlos under a six month “Catedra de Excelencia” funded by the Community of Madrid, Spain.
-He is Editor-in-Chief of the scientific journal Algal Research and the current Chair of the International Conference for Algal Biomass, Biofuels and Bioproducts (AlgalBBB), which he has helped organize since its inception in 2010.
-He is also a partner of the consulting firm Biologic Energy Partners, LLC.
-Dr. Olivares recently retired from Los Alamos National Laboratory where he last served as Division Leader for the Bioscience Division.
-In this position, he provided strategic, technical and operational management for all activities within the Division.
+Editor-in-Chief of the scientific journal Algal Research and the current Chair of the International Conference for Algal Biomass, Biofuels and Bioproducts (AlgalBBB), which he has helped organize since its inception in 2010.
+He retired from Los Alamos National Laboratory in 2015 where he last served as Division Leader for the Bioscience Division.
+In this position, Dr. Olivares provided strategic, technical and operational management for all activities within the Division.
 Major focus areas for the 150 staff within the Division included a long-standing efforts in biosecurity, biosurveillance, and public health security.
 New areas of growth included bioenergy and biome science.
 He also served as the Executive Director of the National Alliance for Advanced Biofuels and Bioproducts, a consortium of over 30 institutions awarded a $49M program by DOE-EERE along with $20M of cost share from industry and academia.
 Previously he served in several program and technical management positions at Los Alamos National Laboratory, including Biofuels Program Manager and acting Division Leader for Chemistry.
 In these positions he was responsible for developing strategic direction for science programs, operations, and leading specific program development efforts.
-Dr. Olivares has extensive experience with private industry and serves as consultant for several small companies and government agencies.
-One of his passions is technology commercialization.
-Dr. Olivares continues to serve in the Laboratory reviewing programs on a call basis, as a Guest Scientist.
+Dr. Olivares has extensive experience with private industry and has served as a consultant for several small companies and government agencies.
+Dr. Olivares continues to serve as a program reviewer and consultant on a call basis.
+In 2017, he served as guest scientist with IMDEA Energy and Universidad Rey Juan Carlos under a six month “Catedra de Excelencia” funded by the Community of Madrid, Spain.

 Guest Scientist, IMDEA Energy and Universidad Rey Juan Carlos, Spain